 6. Use Videos to Explain Things

 Video instructions can be a great way of engaging new hires.
 They combine visual and auditory elements, catering to different learning styles.
-These factors make it easier for your virtual employees to understand and retain information.
+These factors make it easier for virtual employees to understand and retain information.
 You can also use videos to demonstrate complex software tools, processes, and tasks.

 7. Get Your Company Culture to Life